What is Legal Leadership?

 This is a major component of leadership, evidenced by the number of spots it covers on the list of Legal Department’s weaknesses, above: goal-setting, collaboration, motivation.
 But again, it’s utterly achievable; Xakia’s white paper, 8 Steps to Your Legal Department Strategic Plan, can help you get started.

-3. Build relationships across the business
+3. Build relationships across the business with legal reporting

 To be a true business partner, a legal leader must have solid working relationships throughout the organization.
 Every function must not only understand what Legal does (and when to call); they must know how Legal adds value to their unit and to the organization as a whole.
 (Refer one final time to lawyers’ opportunities for improvement: note relationship-building and connection to the broader organization.)